canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 <cite>NieR Automata</cite> centres on three characters: No. 2 type B[attler], No. 9 type S[canner], and No. 2 type A[ttacker]; 2B, 9S and A2.
 We met A2 in the YoRHa play, but what about 2B and 9S?

 So their dynamic is like this.
 9S is a Scanner type, designed to gather information on the machines.
 2B is his taciturn, dutiful companion unit... but she is secretly 2E, an Executioner type designed to execute 9S if he pokes his nose where he's not supposed to.
 This happens very often, and each time, a new 9S is instantiated as, essentially, a factory reset.
-2B, however, does not get her memory's reset.
+2B, however, does not get her memories reset.

 A2, meanwhile, is now living as a rogue unit; she's reconnected with Anemone, but largely spends her time fighting the machines as a one-woman army.
 By this point, her uniform and much of her skin have eroded away, and she's a lot more aggressive and cynical than when we saw her in the play.